Baking soda for gray hair

 Baking soda and apple cider vinegar for grey hair:

-Now the most important thing!
+Now, the most important thing!

 Using baking soda on hair can immediately make hair soft and fluffy because its alkaline pH loosens/opens hair cuticles.

-So how to close/tighten the cuticles back?
+So, how do you close/tighten the cuticles back?

 Conditioner!!
 Yes, don’t ever skip this step after using baking soda on your hair.